nyxkn/meditation/README.md

 ## Description

-<i>Meditation</i> is a truly minimalistic countdown timer for meditation, with a clean UI and no clutter.
+<i>Meditation</i> is a truly minimalistic countdown timer for meditation, with a clean user interface and no clutter.
 This is an app that is itself a reflection of meditation's purpose.

 Possibly the most important feature of this app is the ability to customize the volume of the notification bells independently of system volume.
 This allows you to set a predefined volume so that the sounds will reliably play at the same volume every time.
 No more mid-meditation worrying about whether you remembered to turn the volume up!